smallangi/AllAboutUnstructuredData/Summarization/Readme.md

 2. Map Reduce
     * When Stuff approach is not feasible, this seems to be a popular option.
 This is because it is faster than Refine.
 With Map Reduce approach you are processing document chunks in parallel as opposed to sequential in Refine approach.
     * Note that some information may be lost during final call(merging all generated summaries into final one).
 You have two prompt templates.
 One for the individual chunks and one for final merge.
 Pay attention to the merge(reduce) prompt template.
     * Chunkin strategy also makes strong impact here.
-Chunking based on specif token count may lose important context.
+Chunking based on specific token count may lose important context.
 Best is to chunk at section level.
 Leverage Azure Document Intelligence's layout model for this.
 3. Map Rerank
     * This is similar to Map Reduce from "Map" approach perpsective but vary afterwards.
     * Document is chunked and summary is generated for each chunk along with a confidence score.
 In second step you will use the confidence scores to prioritize the summaries and generate final summary.